The Eastern Fells

 The faux leather cases produced in the 1980s displayed a smoother texture compared to those from the mid to late 1970s.
 A close inspection of the case material can identify the approximate printing date.
 In 1988, Titus Wilson & Son Ltd secured a four-year contract to print the Wainwright guides, while the Gazette retained the publishing rights.
 See The Gazette Prints its Final Book for the whole story.

-Several months following Wainwright’s passing, the book publishing rights transitioned to Michael Joseph.
-The debut of the new guides occurred in April 1992 and proved successful.
+Several months after Wainwright’s passing, the book publishing rights transitioned to Michael Joseph.
+The new guides’ debut occurred in April 1992 and proved successful.
 The initial impression, printed in Kendal by Titus Wilson, carried a retail price of £8.99.
 Regrettably, in the spring of 1993, Michael Joseph discontinued their association with Titus Wilson, relocating the printing operations to Bungay, Suffolk, for all subsequent impressions.
-This move diverged from Wainwright’s preferences.
+This move diverged from Wainwright’s wishes for the books to remain in Kendal.

 For the subsequent decade, the guides stayed in the South of England.
 Around the turn of the millennium, book sales started to decelerate, leading to the eventual transfer of copyright to Betty Wainwright.
-Her name graced a few more impressions before Michael Joseph ceased the publication of the guides in 2003.
+Her name graced a few more impressions before Michael Joseph ceased publishing the guides in 2003.

 For the first time, Wainwright’s renowned guides went out of print.
 However, the sorrow was brief, as the Gazette revealed Frances Lincoln as the new publisher.
 Moreover, the guides were set to return to their original home in Kendal.
 The official launch occurred in April 2003, with each guide priced at £11.99.
 Rapid sales by Easter prompted Titus Wilson to enlarge their premises to accommodate the increased stock.
 Given their success, Frances Lincoln promptly commenced preparations for their next significant book launch.